Sunny, mild and dry conditions continue in Las Vegas all week

 It’s almost impossible to find a nicer weather forecast.

+Sunny skies, mild winds and high temperatures in the upper 80s are forecast for the Las Vegas Valley into next week.

-Thursday will see highs from 87 to 89 with winds up to 20 mph in the afternoon.
+Thursday will see highs of 89 with winds up to 20 mph in the afternoon.
 The normal high is 87 for early October.

 “It will be a little breezy, but nothing major,” said meteorologist Ashley Wolf with the Las Vegas office of the National Weather Service.
-“The winds die down away when the sun sets.
+“The winds will die down when the sun sets.

-The overnight lows will range from 57 to 62 with southwest winds from 5 to 15 mph.
+The overnight lows will be near 62 with southwest winds from 5 to 15 mph.

-Friday’s high is forecast to be about 89 with winds again at 10 mph.
+Friday’s forecast has a high of 89 with winds at 10 mph.

 Saturday and Sunday will see more of the same with highs in the upper 80s and overnight lows around 60.